 Fitz’s Fish Ponds is the Best Fish Care Specialist to Help You Combat Anchor Worms

 We have considerable expertise dealing with fish health and anchor worms in particular.
-Treatment for anchor worms will involve substances such as potassium permanganate, antiparasitics such as Disco Worm, salt, and Formalin.
-The primary purpose of the salt is to prevent the fish from developing secondary infections.
+Treatment for anchor worms will involve substances such as potassium permanganate, antiparasitics such as salt, and Dimilin-X. The primary purpose of the salt is to prevent the fish from developing secondary infections.

-The fish will need to be removed from their pond or aquarium and transferred to a location where the water is fresh and clean.
-We prefer to remove fish by hand before we quarantine the tank.
-This typically has to be done several times, which is a complex procedure.
+The fish can be removed from their pond or aquarium and transferred to a holding container where the water is fresh and clean.
+We prefer to remove the anchor worms on the fish by hand before we quarantine the tank.
+Proper identification, calculation of gallonage, and dosing is needed, which is a complex procedure.
 This is why at Fitz’s Fish Ponds, we do not recommend attempting to resolve this condition on your own.
 Tweezers are excellent for physically removing the anchor worms, but they must be gripped close to the wound.
-The fish must also be periodically placed in a water bucket so that they can breathe.
-Once the anchor worms have been removed, a stress coat will need to be applied.
+Once the anchor worms have been removed, a slime coat builder will need to be applied.

 As with many other fish diseases, anchor worms are easier to prevent than eliminate.
 They usually appear in private ponds or even aquariums as a result of carelessness when introducing new fish.
 New fish which are purchased from stores or other sources should be carefully quarantined before being combined with the rest of the fish in your aquarium or pond.
 Fitz’s Fish Ponds specializes in pond care, cleaning, maintenance and construction.
 Pond or aquarium owners who detect anchor worms in any of their fish should contact us immediately.
 Removing these parasites is a challenging task and those who attempt to do it without the proper experience can easily make the problem worse.
 Contact us today to learn more about how we can help you ace in pond fish care.